refractionPOINT/lce_doc/docs/billing.md

 For example, a file that is 100 MB and is ingested with a retention period of 10 days would be one-time billed for `100 X 10 MB-days`.

+## Add-Ons

+LimaCharlie Add-Ons are billed on the vSensor basis.
+When an add-on is used with a sensor billed on usage (eg., 1Password), the Add-On is free.
+For more information and the examples, visit our [help center.](https://help.limacharlie.io/en/articles/5931547-how-is-the-cost-of-sensors-add-ons-calculated-in-limacharlie)